Salesforce is a cloud-based CRM platform.

 We try to be as transparent as possible with our errors so that you know what's going on.

-In the configuration section of your Fivetran dashboard, you may see error messages like, "not queryable," or "'____' is not supported by the BULK API."
+In the configuration section of your Fivetran dashboard, you may see error messages such as, "not queryable".
 You might see these errors because Fivetran only pulls the underlying tables (for example, not aggregations on top of base tables) of the data that makes sense to keep in a data warehouse (for example, no images, PDFs or attachments), not just all available tables.
-Additionally, some data types are not supported in the Salesforce BULK API, so we can't sync them.

 If you're testing out Fivetran in a Sandbox instance, that may also result in errors.